-It is crucial to master the usage of various template filters when managing and presenting content in AnQi CMS, especially likewordcountThis tool may seem simple but can bring subtle differences.As our content becomes increasingly rich and is no longer limited to pure text, emojis, and multilingual characters, the definition of 'word' becomes less intuitive.
+It is crucial to master the usage of various template filters when managing and presenting content in AnQi CMS, especially likewordcountThis tool may seem simple but can bring subtle differences.
+As our content becomes richer, no longer limited to pure text, the appearance of emojis and multilingual characters makes the definition of 'word' less intuitive.

-Anqi CMS'swordcountFilter, as the name suggests, is used to count the number of words in a string.
-Its usage is very concise, whether it is directly applied to a variable, for example{{ content|wordcount }}or asfilterpart of a tag{% filter wordcount %}{% lorem 25 w %}{% endfilter %}All can quickly obtain the word count of the text.
-However, when it comes to user queries - especially when the content contains non-ASCII characters, such as emojis,wordcountHow do we define and count words?
+Of Security CMSwordcountA filter, as the name implies, is used to count the number of words in a string.
+Its usage is very concise, whether it is directly applied to a variable, for example{{ content|wordcount }}or asfiltera part of the tag{% filter wordcount %}{% lorem 25 w %}{% endfilter %}Can quickly obtain the word count of text.
+However, when it comes to user questions - when the content contains non-ASCII characters, especially emojis, wordcountHow do we define and count words?

-Deepen your understanding of the Anqi CMS.wordcountThe filter, we will find that its definition of "word" is relatively direct and traditional: it mainly throughspacesIdentify word boundaries.In simple terms, any continuous sequence of characters separated by spaces is considered a single word.It does not perform complex linguistic analysis, such as identifying stems, morphology, or making semantic distinctions between words of different languages.
+Deepen your understanding of Anqi CMSwordcountThe filter, we will find that its definition of 'word' is relatively direct and traditional: it mainly throughspacesTo identify word boundaries.
+In simple terms, any continuous sequence of characters separated by spaces will be considered as a separate word.It does not perform complex linguistic analysis, such as identifying stems, morphology, or distinguishing the semantics of words in different languages.

-Let us understand this through some specific examples:.
+Let us understand this through some specific examples:

 {# 示例一:纯英文文本 #}